-Amtrak is creating what it’s calling a “visionary plan” to expand rail service across the U.S. This includes the possibility of a major expansion in Cleveland that could link the city to Columbus and Cincinnati via train.
+Amtrak is creating what it’s calling a “visionary plan” for expansion of rail service across the U.S. This includes the possibility of a major expansion in Cleveland that could link the city to Columbus and Cincinnati via train.

 In the early stages, the plan is being shopped to local and state officials.
 This includes the possibility of five new routes in Ohio.
 The plan includes four that runs through Cleveland.